 RESPONSE: We have removed the single-family models.
 Fig 3b - Not sure I understand what the ‘None’ comparison is on Fig 3b.
 Where did these None surveys happen?
 I don’t think I got that from the Methods.

-RESPONSE: “None” here refers to our no-kelp control sites, we have updated this figure to use language consistent with our methods.
+RESPONSE: “None” here refers to our no-kelp control sites, as explained in the Methods.
+We have updated this figure to use language consistent with our methods.
 Line 365 – ‘We found limited evidence for an effect of animal biomass…” - Is that because you also didn’t account for animal biomass outside of the kelp forest?
 Or at least I can’t see that you did so.

-RESPONSE: Our estimates of animal biomass include animals at the margins of the kelp forest, including those immediately outside.
-See above responses.
+RESPONSE: Yes, that is possible, as acknowledged earlier.
 Lines 372 – 374 - Again I don’t think these single-family models are appropriate.
 I think they should be removed

 RESPONSE: They have been removed.
 Lines 389-391 - But I’m guessing the two crab treatments weren’t different from each other?